 Using your credit or debit card in Japan

-Card acceptance is already limited in Japan, so it is also important to make sure that your card is suitable for use overseas.
-Japan Post Bank ATM’s will accept Visa, Mastercard, American Express, Diners, Cirrus and Maestro – look on the front and back of your card and make sure that there is one of these logos.
+If you are taking a card to Japan to access money, it is important to make sure that your card is suitable for use overseas.
+Japan Post Bank ATM’s will generally accept Visa, Mastercard, American Express, Diners, Cirrus and Maestro – look on the front and back of your card and make sure that there is one of these logos on it.
 Remember to check in with your bank to make sure you are fully aware of the fees you will be charged to make purchases or to withdraw money from an ATM in Japan.
 Click here to see common credit/debit card fees and charges before you speak with your bank.
-You can make fee-free purchases over-the-counter in Japan with a Mastercard Multi-currency Cash Passport card and this card is also accepted at Japan Post Bank and Seven Bank ATM’s for a small flat ATM withdrawal fee.
-Read more about saving money with a travel card here.
-Always prepare for the event that your card is lost, stolen or skimmed by having an emergency contact number readily available.
-What options are available to you if you are unable to use your bank card when you are in Japan?
-You can avoid the disaster of having no access to cash by considering a travel card that gives you a free back-up card in the case of an emergency.
-The Mastercard Multi-Currency Cash Passport Card can give you an account that is not linked to your personal bank accounts, plus access to 24/7 phone support and emergency cash in as little as 20 minutes.

 How to prepare before you depart